laksle/CS-Projects/Good Reads Data Scraper/README.md

 This project scrapes individual book information from a Goodreads list, stores it in a SQLite database, and generates analytical visualizations.

 Technology Used:
-Python
+- Python
-Selenium (web scraping automation)
+- Selenium (web scraping automation)
-BeautifulSoup (HTML parsing)
+- BeautifulSoup (HTML parsing)
-SQLite (database)
+- SQLite (database)
-SQL (data querying & aggregation)
+- SQL (data querying & aggregation)
-Matplotlib (data visualization)
+- Matplotlib (data visualization)

-The database.py creates the database/n
+Project Structure:
+- database.py → Creates and initializes the SQLite database
-The scraper.py scrapes the goodreads data and inserts into the SQLite database The charts.py produces visual analytics for: Top rated books, Most frequent genres, and Page count distribution
+- scraper.py → Scrapes Goodreads book data and inserts it into the database
+- chart.py → Produces visual analytics for: Top rated books, Most frequent genres, and Page count distribution

 Testing Instructions:

-First, install the dependencies by running
+First, install the dependencies by running:
 **pip install selenium beautifulsoup4 matplotlib**

 Then run:
 **python scraper.py**

-To generate an optional chart, you can run:
+To generate an optional chart, run:
 **python chart.py**